hmc-cs111-fall2016/project-pitch/pitch.md

 decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think this project has a 60/40 split: a majority of the time would be spent on implementation (ex: creating unique animations) while the rest would be spent on language aspects like designing the recording part of the project and thinking of unique animations and finding appropriate sounds.

 ## Scope
 _How big an idea is this?
 How ambitious is this project?_
+I don't think this project is too ambitious.
+I could have up to 26 animations to design and implement, but the scope is within control - the number of animations and the detail of the animation is up to me.
+The tricky part is designing the recording aspect and implementing it.

 ## Challenges and opportunities
 _Why is this a good project?
 What are some challenges you expect to face?
 How might you overcome them?
 What are some warning signs that the project has gotten off track, and how will you get the project back on track if needed?_

+Besides the recording aspect, the syntax is very straightforward.
+The challenges would be designing an intuitive way to do the recording part of the project  and thinking of unique animations.
+There is also the language design choice of how the keys and animations interact (explored in the syntax section, although it relates more to semantics).
+I think implementing the animations would also be challenging as I am not experienced in this domain, and I may have to learn a JS framework to help with this.

+I think the project has gotten off track if I spend too long on implementing the animations or am not making good progress on the recording aspect.
+I could shift my priority to the recording aspect and make simpler animations, building on this MVP in the future